WissamMU/fullstack-webstore/step-by-step-for-fullstack.md

 ```

+## step 11 logout
-11. logout to logot we need to delete the refresh token from redis and clear the cookies
+- to logot we need to delete the refresh token from redis and clear the cookies

 ```js
 controllers / auth.controller.js;